szilard/teach-ML-CEU-master-bizanalytics/README.md

 ### Courses/Goals

-The breakdown below (into ML #1 an #2) is somewhat adhoc and mainly to comply with the university's administrative requirements.
+The breakdown below (into ML #1 an #2) is somewhat adhoc and mainly to comply with administrative requirements.
-The courses will intertwine general ML concepts, algorithms and software implementations/tools and they will aim to strike a balance of theory and practice with the goal of equiping students with both the foundations to understand the ML methodology and also with skills to use ML in practical business applications.
+Both courses will intertwine general ML concepts, algorithms and software implementations/tools and will aim to strike a balance of theory and practice with the goal of equiping students with both the foundations to understand the ML methodology and also with the skills needed for using ML in practical business applications.

 #### Data Science and Machine Learning 1 (Concepts):